aureq/cert-manager-webhook-ovh/README.md

     }
     ```

-1. Take note of the `ClientId` and `clientSecret` and save them in a **secure** location.
-Be carefull, you will not be able to recover the client secret.
+6. Take note of both `ClientId` and `clientSecret` and save them in a **secure** location.
+Be carefull, you will not be able to retrieve the client secret later.
 You'll need to delete and create a new service account.

-1. Get the service account Unique Resource Name (URN) with [GET /me/api/oauth2/client{clientId}](https://api.ovh.com/console/?section=%2Fme&branch=v1#get-/me/api/oauth2/client/-clientId-) into the response field `identity`.
+7. Navidate to `GET /me/api/oauth2/client/{clientId}` [↗️](https://api.ovh.com/console/?section=%2Fme&branch=v1#get-/me/api/oauth2/client/-clientId-)
+8. Use the `ClientId` to retrieve the details of the service account.
+Take note of `identity`.

-1. Now, you can create the policy to grant permissions on your domain to your service account.
-Use the [POST /iam/policy](https://api.ovh.com/console/?section=%2Fiam&branch=v2#post-/iam/policy) endpoint with the followed example into the body.
-You need at least to replace the identity value with your service account URN.
-If you want to limit the service account to a specific domain, replace the `*` by your domain.:
+Now, you can create the policy to grant permissions on your domain to your service account.

-    ```yaml
+1. In the top left corner, select `v2` and then select `/iam` API
+2. Search for `POST /iam/policy` [↗️](https://api.ovh.com/console/?section=%2Fiam&branch=v2#post-/iam/policy)
+3. Create a new IAM policy with the following request body.
+Adjust the `urn` to restrict the policy to one or more specifc domains and click `Execute`.

+    ```json
     {
-      "description": "Allow cert-manager of create records",
+      "description": "Allow cert-manager of create and manage DNS records", "identities": [
-      "identities": [
-        "<service account URN>"
+        "<--- 🔥 INSERT SERVICE ACCOUNT IDENTITY FROM STEP 8 --->"
       ],
       "name": "cert-manager",
       "permissions": {